PhyloCanvas/phylocanvas.github.io/src/md/features.md

 # Features

 _N.B.
-Examples ending with `tree.draw()` below *must* call it to update the display.
+Examples ending with `tree.draw()` below indicate that `tree.draw()` must be called for the display to update.
 Phylocanvas 2.x gives you the responsibility to call `tree.draw()` when you need to.
 For best performance, it should always be called as the final step in a series of manipulations._

 * [Load Newick String](#load-newick-string)
 * [Set Tree Type](#set-tree-type)